 Kaombo Complex is a producing conventional oil field located in ultra-deepwater in Angola and is operated by Total E&P Angola Block 32.
-The field is located in block Block 32 and Block 32 Kaombo Development Area, with water depth of 5,766 feet.
+The field is located in block Block 32 Kaombo Development Area, with water depth of 5,766 feet.

 An expansion project is associated with the Kaombo Complex, namely Caril POP-UP.
 This project is currently in the approval stage.

 The field is owned by Sonangol EP, TotalEnergies, Exxon Mobil, New Bright International Development, China Petrochemical and Galp Energia SGPS.

 Production from Kaombo Complex

 The Kaombo Complex conventional oil field recovered 36.03% of its total recoverable reserves, with peak production in 2021.
 The peak production was approximately 229.29 thousand bpd of crude oil and condensate.
 Based on economic assumptions, production will continue until the field reaches its economic limit in 2036.
 The field currently accounts for approximately 17% of the country’s daily output.

 Remaining recoverable reserves

 The field is expected to recover 407.07 Mmboe, comprised of 407.07 Mmbbl of crude oil & condensate.
 Kaombo Complex conventional oil field reserves accounts 0.09% of total remaining reserves of producing conventional oil fields globally.

 Contractors involved in the Kaombo Complex conventional oil field